 Endowed faculty and chair positions allow OU to recruit and retain highly regarded teachers and researchers – the kind of individuals who can take existing programs to a new level.
 In many cases, these faculty members are catalysts to draw other outstanding faculty, additional research dollars, top graduate students, and post-doctoral fellows.

 Additionally, donors can endow a Presidential Professorship in their names or as designated with a gift of at least $200,000.
-The Presidential Professorship Program is one of President Boren’s cornerstone initiatives to recognize and reward top faculty members.
+The Presidential Professorship Program is one of Former President Boren’s cornerstone initiatives to recognize and reward top faculty members.
 Four-year stipends of $5,000 are awarded to assistant and associate professors, and $10,000 for full professors.
 Nominees are chosen in a highly competitive process.

 Scholarships for ALL departments may be designated to the College or to a specific department/fund.
 Along with the University, the College of Allied Health has identified increasing scholarship support as the #1 priority this year.